Raziel7893/scripts/backups/README.md

 This script basically utilises backupFiles to backup various files without cluttering the TaskSceduler with a call each.
 For my usecase it is a backup for a gameserver manager and i wanted to avoid to backup any binaries dueto storage space.

-Make sure both scripts (gameserver-backup.py and backupFiles.py) are in the same folder Then just exchange basePath and the files to backup in the middle.
+Make sure **both scripts (gameserver-backup.py and backupFiles.py) are in the same folder** Then just **exchange basePath and the files to backup in the middle of gameserver-backup.py.**

 Then you can run the script via any timesceduler you want.
 The script should be platform independent, so cron should be possible too.
 But i did not test that yet, so please let me know, if there is any issue or improvement to be done.